Build Strength, Muscle and Definition

 Dumbbell Lying Triceps Extension

-Build strength, improve health & daily performance
+Build strength, improve your health & daily performance

-Why Upper Body training matters
+Why Upper Body Training Matters

 Built for progress